Bird ringing: Limitations

 Certain bird species are for various reasons unsuitable for ringing.
 In some countries, such as Australia, there exist laws prohibiting ringing of such species.

 Some very large birds, such as ratites, are difficult to ring because the cost of making a ring which is capable of securely fitting their strong, heavy legs is prohibitive.
 At the other extreme, the smaller species of river and tree kingfishers, todies and certain lories, have such narrow tarsi that a ring placed around the bird's foot may impose danger to blood circulation.
 For some gamebirds, such as the Indian peafowl, spurs on the legs interfere with the rings, which thus can cause injury to the birds.

 Special rings are needed for long-lived seabirds, such as Manx shearwaters, which can live for over 50 years.
 The corrosive effects of sea water, combined with wear, result in traditional aluminium rings only lasting around 4 years; for these birds, much tougher and more corrosion-resistant incoloy, monel, or stainless steel alloy rings are now used.

 Many species of cockatoo, which even if able to be ringed, require special rings to fit the unique shape of their legs.
 With softer metals like aluminium, they can bite off the rings with their powerful bills; tougher alloys also need to be used for these rings.
 The ability to overcome this problem varies between species, and with some such as the Gang-gang cockatoo, it is known to be too dangerous to attempt banding.
 New World vultures also cannot be banded on their legs because they urinate onto their legs, causing corrosion of the bands into a powdery oxide that sticks to the vulture's leg and injures the bird.
 Dippers are also dangerously handicapped by ringing because the rings induce drag that makes it extremely difficult for them to catch prey in fast-flowing water.

 Among species which can be safely ringed, there are major limitations among nomadic species of the deserts of the Eastern Hemisphere and cardueline finches of the taiga.
 The highly unpredictable movements inherent in these species' lifestyles means that recovery rates are extremely low, especially given generally low population densities within their habitats.

+Side effects

+Some bird species may be affected by the bands, with certain colors or materials increasing or decreasing their attractiveness to potential mates when compared to unbanded individuals.
+Even if mate preference is unaffected, the presence of artificial bands may change the behavior of the banded birds; for example, banded bluethroat males spent less time guarding their mates than unbanded males, spending more time singing, performing, and intruding into neighbors' territories.